 The smart grid is a modern update to our electricity delivery system.
-In this blog, we’ll take a look at what smart grids are, how they work, and the benefits and challenges that come with them.
+In this blog, we’ll take a look at what these grids are, how they work, and the benefits and challenges that come with them.

 What Is A Smart Grid?

 A smart grid is an energy management system (EMS) that is in control of the storage, distribution, and generation of electricity in a connected system.
-Smart grids are installed with sensors that transmit and gather data which makes it possible to adjust flows of electricity automatically.
+These grids are installed with sensors that transmit and gather data which makes it possible to adjust flows of electricity automatically.
 Grid managers are located remotely and receive this data in real-time so that they can take action immediately if a problem occurs.

-A smart grid can also communicate with smart meters and switch consumers’ home appliances on automatically when energy prices are lower as a result of an abundance of power in the grid.
+These grids can also communicate with smart meters and switch consumers’ home appliances on automatically when energy prices are lower as a result of an abundance of power in the grid.

 How Do Smart Grids Work?